ZacBlanco/zacblanco.github.io/education/data-structures/study-group.md

 You can contact me any time via email at `zac (dot) blanco (at) rutgers.edu`.
 I will do my best to respond in a timely manner.

 These notes were written during the Spring of 2017.
 I do my best to update/improve them when I can.
 Want to add or contribute?
-Send me an email.
+Send me an email or [create an issue on GitHub](https://github.com/ZacBlanco/zacblanco.github.io/issues).

 ## Useful Links